© 2025 Reconnection Dorchester CIC

 We've listed the next steps we need to take, some inspiring case studies of successful projects elsewhere, and some frequently asked questions.
 Finally, you can contact us to ask a question, share an idea, sign up for emails, or offer to help!

-At this early stage, these are just ideas.
+At this early stage, these are only ideas.
 We need to test local feeling about this concept and understand the priorities for relevant organisations and groups in our town, as we want to move forward with broad support as well as build a hub which meets real evidenced need and not just good guesses!
-We also need to research potential funding sources, partnerships with our councils and other partners and staekholders, and look for potential premises.
+We also need to research potential funding sources, partnerships with our councils and other partners and stakeholders, and look for potential premises.

 It's all about how to re:connect with each other, and build a stronger and more resilient community.
 You're invited!